Welcome to Coolville

 Telling Positive Urban Stories to Inspire the World

-This is where Mikael’s own Coolville Series comes in.
-It is a shorter-format, online series in the same vein as The Life-Sized City, where Mikael visits cities and curates a handful of the best urbanism stories.
-He’ll interview the people behind the projects, get a feel for the urban development in the city and package it into a professional film for online distribution.
+It is a shorter-format, online series where Mikael visits cities and curates a handful of the best urbanism stories and presents them on his Instagram and YouTube channels.
+He’ll interview the people behind the projects, get a feel for the urban development in the city and package it into professional content for online distribution.
 As well as posting on social media during the shoot.

 See trailers for The Life-Sized City below to get an idea of style and format: